mozilla/picl-server/.awsboxen/README.txt

   https://github.com/rfk/awsboxen

-The basic setup for "Production" deployment (which is actually not anywhere near production ready!) is as follows:
+The basic setup for "MockProduction" deployment (which is actually not anywhere near production ready!) is as follows:

    * A public LoadBalancer
    * An AutoScaling group launching instances of the AWSBox AMI